The RTC Virtual Art Wall Helps Us Express Our Emotions

 on May 7th, 2020

-At the origin of the United by COVID virtual art wall, our RTC community was asked the question as part of a virtual event, “What has hold of you during this time of uncertainty?”
+At the start of the United by COVID virtual art wall, our RTC community was asked the question as part of a virtual event, “What has hold of you during this time of uncertainty?”
 Of course, the context around the question was concerning COVID-19, including our anxieties, our fears, our guilty joys or relief.
 But the question begged for more than just the act of resurfacing thoughts, and I began to think deeper on the idea.

 What keeps you awake at night, has hold of you, and won’t let go?

 I have talked to multiple people during this pandemic who say that they are dreaming vividly right now.
 It is as if their subconscious was trying to tell them something: trying—it seems—to wake them up.
 From post-apocalyptic nightmares to dreams of forever interacting with others six feet apart, vivid dreams brought on by coronavirus have been documented by Time magazine, National Geographic, Good Housekeeping, and the New York Times, to name a few.
 And these collective, pandemic-induced dreams haven’t gone away!
 It seems our subconscious still has a lot left to say that’s keeping us awake at night.

 Some of these thoughts that keep us awake have been turned into hand-drawn images on the United by COVID virtual art wall.
 These images are a blend of both confession and validation.
 One goes to the wall to anonymously confess what has a hold of them.
 Some of these thoughts are nightmarish: I was sick.
 I’m scared to hug and kiss my family when I get to see them again in person.
 Some thoughts are battling the shame that comes with helplessness: Having so much while so many have so little.
 Some thoughts are defiantly joyous: I actually feel more connected than ever!
 Some are relieved: I needed this time to rest.